MureithiIvy/BirthdayTracker/README.md

 |Year is less than 1900 or >9999  |inputYear > 9999       | Invalid year
 |Date and year are within range|0 < inputDate <31 > 1900 < inputDate <9999> | returns the users Akan name
 |Month is out of range| 0 >inputMonth > 12  | Invalid Month

+ ## Technologies Used
+For this  application to be  a success,the  following languages were used:
+* HTML
+* JavaScript
+* CSS